fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Get-AzureADUserOwnedObject.md

 # Get-AzureADUserOwnedObject

 ## SYNOPSIS
-Get objects owned by the user.
+Get objects owned by a user.

 ## SYNTAX